MCreator/MCreator/plugins/mcreator-localization/help/default/gui/gui_open_tick.md

-Triggers a procedure every tick while this GUI is opened.
+Triggers a procedure every tick while this GUI is open.